-As Microsoft .NET developer, I had a privilege to develop several web applications such as a Customer Relationship Management (CRM) system, an intranet monitoring system for a BPO (Business Process Outsourcing) company, an online sales inventory for a Korean products distributor, an intranet accounting system for a cooperative, an online review portal for a nursing review center, and several websites for online classified ads and real estate.
+As Microsoft .NET developer, I had a privilege to develop several web applications such as a Customer Relationship Management (CRM) system, a Logistics Management System (LMS), an intranet monitoring system for a BPO (Business Process Outsourcing) company, an online sales inventory for an international beauty products distributor, an intranet accounting system for a cooperative, an online review portal for a nursing review center, and several websites for online classified ads and real estate.